 Zephyr Cove, NV; Hwy 50 intersection 1/4 mile north of Elks Point Road

-Round Hill Pines Beach Resort is 1/2 mile long with views of Mt.
-Tallac, Emerald Bay and half of the west shore.
-It is a family-friendly beach with a beach bar, snack bar, and weddings/group facilities and catering.
-Recreation opportunities include boat, jet ski, kayak, SUP's, and bike rentals, parasailing, Lake Cruises, and pedal boats.
-The beach is on National Forest land and managed by the concessionaire Round Hill Pines Resort under a US Forest Service special use permit.
+Round Hill Pines Beach Resort is located on National Forest land and is one-half mile long with views of Mt.
+Tallac, Emerald Bay and the West Shore.
+It's a family-friendly beach with a beach bar, snack bar, weddings/group facilities and catering.
+Recreation opportunities include boat, jet ski, kayak, SUP's, and bike rentals, parasailing, Tahoe Serenity Cruises and pedal boats.
+The beach is managed by concessionaire, Round Hill Pines Beach Resort, under a special use permit with the USDA Forest Service.

-Gated access; open Memorial Day Weekend through mid-October; Daily parking fee
+Gated access; open Memorial Day Weekend through mid-October; entry fee required.

 KEEP IT CLEAN: Lake Tahoe is recognized as an Outstanding Natural Resource Water.
 Please, join your fellow beachgoers in protecting this special place!
 Begin by being an example to others: